Contents

 Life can get busy, and it’s common to miss a dose or an appointment.
 But you don’t have to panic.
 Knowing how to handle these situations can help you stay in control.

 Understanding the emergency steps you can take if you miss a dose or appointment is essential.
-The doctor will provide clear guidelines on how to manage these lapses without losing effectiveness.
+Your doctor will provide clear guidelines on how to manage these lapses without losing effectiveness.

 6. How Much Will This Cost?